ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 C language

-The languages a translator can understand well enough to translate from, as source language, but cannot elaborate or write well enough to translate into.
+The languages a translator can understand well enough to translate from, as source language, but

 Spanish: idioma C